EduardoOliveira/vcore2-kinematic-bed/README.md

     - [Tested with](https://www.ratrig.com/dowel-pin-3-0mm-x-40-0mm.html)
 - 3x 10mm x 20mm x 4.8mm magnets with 2 4mm holes
     - Provided by RatRig, no link at the moment but the 3d model is [here](./assets/magnet.stl)
-- 1x `Z motion length` + 160mm 2020 aluminum extrusion
+- 1x `X motion length` + 160mm 2020 aluminum extrusion
     - One of the four original Z rails can be cut to length